Professor Hinrich Voss

 - International Association of Chinese Management Research

-Over the last years I have been involved in teaching international business ethics on the module "Debates and Controversies in International Business" (LUBS5233) and on the Chinese economy.
+I am teaching at Leeds University Business School since 2007 and have over the years taught at Bachelors, Masters, MBA and Executive level.
+Most recently I have developed and taught international business ethics on the module "Debates and Controversies in International Business" (LUBS5233) and taught on the Chinese economy.
 I regularly tutor BSc and MSc students and supervise International Business dissertations.

 I am part of an Erasmus funded European consortium called "MNC whispering" that is currently developing video case studies for international business.
 I have also contributed chapters to the International Business textbook edited by Peter J Buckley, Peter Enderwick and Adam R. Cross and published with Giles Blackburne on experiential learning in international business.